-Many Long Term Disability policies have special rules that limit mental health claims.
+Many Long Term Disability policies have special rules that put a cap on certain conditions.
 After two years they will cut you off!

 In Dahlia’s case, her policy limited mental illness but did not limit chronic fatigue syndrome.
 When the company tried to say that her condition was all mental, she made some smart choices to prove them wrong and keep her disability payments.

 I was able to get on Social Security, but I was denied Long Term Disability because my insurance policy has a two-year limit for mental health conditions.

 All of this started because I went to a local neuropsychologist who did not understand the cognitive impact of ME/CFS.
 His interpretation of the results focused entirely on depression, anxiety, and post traumatic stress disorder.

 Social Security accepted this and approved my claim because they don’t care if the disability is mental or physical.
 I won my case mostly due to extensive neuropsych testing showing brain damage after my mold exposure.